credman0/mongo-java-driver/README.md

 ## Release Notes

-This is an Android porting of Java MongoDB Driver - master version at 5 November 2015.
+This is an Android porting of Java MongoDB Driver - 3.2.0-SNAPSHOT version - updated on 5 November 2015.

 I've forked from ufficial mongodb/mongo-java-driver and integrated classes from https://github.com/koterpillar/android-sasl